MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-app-configuration-import-v10.md

 :::moniker range="=azure-pipelines"

 **`ExcludeFeatureFlags`** - **Exclude feature flags**<br>
 `boolean`.
 Optional.
-Use when `FileContentProfile EndsWith default`.
+Use when `FileContentProfile is appconfig/default`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies whether or not any feature flags provided in the configuration file will be pushed to App Configuration.
+Specifies whether or not any feature flags provided in the configuration file will be imported to App Configuration.
 <!-- :::editable-content-end::: -->
 <br>